ot2i7ba/UFEDKMLstacker/README.md

 # Changes

+## Changes in 0.0.3

+- **Global Color Mapping Definition**<br>The color mapping (color_name_map) has been moved to a global scope, making it accessible throughout the script without needing to redefine it locally within functions.
+- **Enhanced Logging Configuration**<br>The configure_logging() function now includes an optional log_to_console parameter, allowing users to control whether log messages are shown in the console.
+By default, this parameter is set to True, showing only ERROR level messages in the console while logging all levels to the log file.
+- **Extended Timestamp Parsing**<br>Additional regular expression patterns have been added to the parse_timestamp() function to handle a wider range of timestamp formats, improving the robustness and versatility of timestamp parsing.
+- **Corrected Statistics Calculation**<br>The calculation of statistics has been corrected to ensure all values are counted accurately.
+This includes proper counting of total points, points with timestamps, and points without timestamps, enhancing the reliability of the reported data.
+- **New Statistic Metric**<br>A new metric, points_without_timestamps, has been added to the statistics.
+This metric tracks the number of geopoints that do not have associated timestamps, providing more detailed insights into the data.
+- **Spinner Animation During Processing**<br>A spinner animation has been introduced to provide visual feedback during the processing of KML files.
+The spinner shows the current file being processed and stops once processing is complete, improving user experience by indicating ongoing activity.

 ## Changes in 0.0.2

 - **Synchronous Processing**<br>The script has been updated from asynchronous to synchronous processing to enhance compatibility and reliability.
 The use of asyncio and aiofiles has been removed.